About the author

 Create your One-page Business Plan

-Many business coaches suggest you create a complete business plan, including the operations plan, market and competition analysis.
-This information is essential, but when starting, your need to focus on taking action.
+Many business coaches suggest you create a complete business plan, including the operations plan and market and competition analysis.
+This information is essential, but when starting, you need to focus on taking action.

 Starting with a one-page plan is the best way to build your business and keep adding to it as time progresses.
 Ensure you include details of the niche you’re focusing on and your services.

 Then, focus on your perfect client.
 What type of business do they run?
 Are you focusing on companies or entrepreneurs?
 Where are these clients based?
-Where do they hang out online, e.g., Linkedin, Facebook, etc?
+Where do they hang out online, e.g., on LinkedIn, Facebook, etc.?

 Ask yourself these critical questions and note your responses: